dimitrijrs/ks-evaluator/README.md

 Currently, this script does not perform a test of significance for the Kolmogorov-Smirnov score.
 It will be added if absolutely necessary.

 ## How do you use this?
 Simply copy and paste the `KolmogorovSmirnovEvaluator` class or the entire `ks_evaluator.py` into your project, and import the `KolmogorovSmirnovEvaluator` class.
-The Evaluator's constructor takes 6 arguments:
+The Evaluator's constructor takes 5 arguments:
-1. `df`: A Spark DataFrame.
 1. `probability_col`: Name of the probability column.
 1. `actual_label_col`: Name of the column which contains the *correct* label - *NOT* the prediction!
 1. `positive_label`: (Optional) The positive label.
 1. `negative_label`: (Optional) The negative label.
 Must be of the same type as the `positive_label`.
 1. `probability_partitions`: (Optional) A list of partitions for which the Kolmogorov-Smirnov distance will be calculated.
 For example, if the `probability_partitions = [0.2, 0.4]`, then the script will compute the Kolmogorov-Smirnov distance in the following intervals: `[0, 0.2]`, `(0.2, 0.4]`, and `(0.4, 1]`.
 The elements of this list *must* be in the range `(0, 1)`.

-After constructing the Evaluator object, you can perform the evaluation using `evaluator.evaluate()`.
+After constructing the Evaluator object, you can perform the evaluation using `evaluator.evaluate(df)`, where `df` is your Spark `DataFrame`.

 ## What does it output?
 The output format goes like this: